 Due to the relatively new field of research, I don't think we know enough to distinguish what bacteria is ultimately healthier versus not.
 There are billions of strains of bacteria that flourish in our gut.
 To determine which bacteria we need more of compared to others is a demanding task with various outcomes.
 People are unique, and perhaps one set of bacteria is required more for your body than mine.
 More studies are needed to begin to point out specific strains.
 A healthy diet with regular exercise and good sleep is a great baseline we can all achieve.
 Adding in supplementation at that point will help our bodies with any imbalances.

 What is the relationship between the gut microbiome and mental health?

-The mechanisms by which our gut bacteria communicate with, and influence, the central nervous system are gradually being uncovered and span neural, endocrine, and immune systems.
+The mechanisms gut bacteria communicate with and influence the central nervous system are gradually being uncovered and span neural, endocrine, and immune systems.
 As this area of study is relatively new, there seems to be a correlation and findings that our gut microbiome does affect our mental health in numerous ways.
 Science indicates that our gut plays a significant role in our overall health, more so than initially thought.
 As such, there have been studies that show potential treatments to mitigate mental health-related issues.

 Treatments and Findings from Research Studies

 Treatments included various prebiotics, probiotics and synbiotics.
 Prebiotics has been studied for potential antidepressant properties, but a recent meta-analysis has found no benefit over placebo concerning mood improvement.